Emberflurry/Performance-Management-Tracker-Vizualization/README.md

 above is version 2.3 (file under pmtvis1)

-viz of Chronic and Acute Training Load (CTL and ATL), and Training Stress Balance (TSB) for more formulaic PMT analysis in the works...
+viz (@daily scale) of Chronic and Acute Training Load (CTL and ATL), and Training Stress Balance (TSB) for more formulaic PMT analysis is in the works... see PMTtest1.py for current progress